LOUDO56/NarrativeCraft-docs/getting-started/prerequisites.md

 Ink has its own official [documentation](https://github.com/inkle/ink/blob/master/Documentation/WritingWithInk.md).

-This documentation will give you a basic understanding of how Ink works, so you can easily follow along with NarrativeCraft’s documentation.
+The 5 first sections will give you a basic understanding of how Ink works, so you can easily follow along with NarrativeCraft’s documentation.

 ## Inky